Baltimore County seeking deal to put solar panels on government buildings and in parks

 The plan sparked concerns about losing green space at Mount Vista Park.

-“My constituents do not want these solar panels on a public park,” said Councilman David Marks, a Perry Hall Republican whose district includes the park.
+“My constituents do not want these solar panels on a public park,” Councilman David Marks, a Perry Hall Republican whose district includes the park, said recently.
 “Rooftops are fine, but not green space.”

 Council Chairman Tom Quirk, whose district includes the Southwest Area Park, said other members have similar concerns.
 He said he doesn’t have a problem with solar panels on the parking lots of parks, but doesn’t want them to take up any green space.